 Accident / Incident & Near Miss Management System

-This procedure is in effect from September 2011 and supersedes all previous versions.
+This procedure is in effect from January 2014 and supersedes all previous versions (please note the changes in section 6).
 The procedure must be applied for any accident/incident on University premises or involving any member of staff/student on University business in the UK or abroad.
 All incident forms need to be submitted to OSHEU as soon as possible.

 Clicking on the links will roll the information down the page, clicking on the link again will roll the information back up.